watsonwork/watsonwork-echo/README.md

 npm start
 ```

-You can also use a different HTTPS port number and a self-signed certificate
+You can also use a different HTTPS port number and a self-signed certificate,
 like follows:
 ```
 # Configure the HTTPS port number